 A Price Floor Graph

 For a price floor to be effective, it must be set above the equilibrium price.
 If it’s not above equilibrium, then the market won’t sell below equilibrium and the price floor will be irrelevant.
-In the diagram below, the minimum price (P2) is below the equilibrium price at P1.
+In the diagram above, the minimum price (P2) is below the equilibrium price at P1.
 Since the equilibrium price is higher, this price floor will be ignored.

 In the price floor graph below, the government establishes the price floor at Price Pmin, which is above the market equilibrium.
 The result is that the Quantity Supplied (Qs) far exceeds the Quantity Demanded (Qd), which leads to a surplus of the product in the market.